We will continue interviewing experts and updating this piece as more information becomes available.

 The RCOG states that only people with ‘severe symptoms who require overnight admission to hospital’ are currently being tested for the virus.

 And the same guidelines apply to pregnant women.
 As per the government's instructions, an RCOG spokesperson tells us that if you start to experience mild symptoms such as a fever above 37.8 degrees and a dry cough, you should immediately self-isolate.
 You should not share a bed with a partner, use separate towels and cooking equipment and treat cautiously with paracetamol only.

 However, if a pregnant woman starts to develop more grave symptoms such as difficulty breathing, she needs to contact the NHS on 111, to make arrangements for an assessment and testing.
 She will be tested at the hospital in the same manner as any other individual.

 The test currently involves swabs being taken from your mouth and nose.
 A person might also be asked to cough up saliva and mucous.

 Women are advised to attend via private transport where possible or call 111/999 for advice as appropriate, by the RCOG.
 If an ambulance is required, the call handler should be informed that the woman is currently in self-isolation for possible COVID-19.

 The individual will be met at the maternity unit entrance by staff wearing appropriate personal protective equipment (PPE) and be provided with a surgical face mask.

 What should you do if you are pregnant and test positive for Covid-19?

-The RCOG states that pregnant women have been advised to reduce social contact by the government based on the theoretical risks to pregnancy posed by COVID-19.
+It also states that pregnant women have been advised to reduce social contact by the government based on the theoretical risks to pregnancy posed by COVID-19.

 The organisation recommends that, where practical, appointments should be conducted on the telephone or using videoconferencing, provided there is a reasonable expectation that maternal observations or tests are not required.